MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/relay/commanding/AppServiceConnection.md

 ### removeRequestReceivedListener
 `public void removeRequestReceivedListener(long eventRegistrationToken)`

-Removes a previously assigned "request received" event listener from this AppServiceConnection.
+Removes a previously assigned "request received" event listener from this **AppServiceConnection**.

 #### Parameters
 * `eventRegistrationToken` The unique identifier of the "request received" event listener to be removed.